KDE/digikam-doc/main_window/image_view.rst

 For each collection registered in the database, digiKam handles an internal trash-bin.
 Physically, the trash is located at the root album corresponding to the collection entry.
 It's an hidden folder :file:`.dtrash` storing deleted items in a subdirectory named :file:`files`, and information about the deletion stored in another subdirectory named :file:`info` with Json sidecars (:file:`.dtrashinfo`).
 Deleting a file in the collection does not remove the file from the media, but moves the file into this container, and the items are not registered anymore in the digiKam database.

 The trash-bin is accessible from the left sidebar tab **Albums** as the last entry of the tree-view corresponding to a collection and is named **Trash**.
 As the trash-view is a special container in digiKam, the layout of the trash-bin contents is a list based on a table-view and it cannot be changed.
+The trash-bin items details can always be displayed in the right sidebar using **Properties**, **Metadata**, **Colors**, and **Map** tabs but information are taken from the files, not the database, and cannot be editable from the **Captions** tab. **Versions** and **Filters** tabs cannot be used too with the trash-bin.

 .. figure:: images/mainwindow_trashbin.webp
     :alt: